django-query-profiler/django-query-profiler/README.rst

 Installing It
 =============

-To enable `django_query_profiler` in your project you need to make a couple of changes in the application settings.py and urls.py files:
+To enable `django-query-profiler` in your project you need to make a couple of changes in the application settings.py and urls.py files:

 1. **settings.py**::